AKA Djungarai, Maantja, Lungkarta, Lungkada, Lungkata

 17 Career Overall Rank

 Shorty Lungkarda did not begin painting until late in 1971.
 While he was an important and respected tribal leader he was not one of Bardon’s close confidants, unable to speak english and having arrived some time after the first artists began painting.
 His works were first exhibited in Alice Springs and while they bear Stuart Art Centre catalogue numbers they are not accompanied by handwritten notes or schematic outlines prepared by Bardon specifically for each painting.
 Only two of his 1971 works have come up for auction and, being his very first attempts in an unfamiliar medium, they do not bear comparison to those created in 1972 and later.
-His works have only appeared in Tier I auctions on 63 occasions and approximately ten of these are repeated offers.
 No lots appeared for offer at auction in 2010.
 Two appeared in 2011 but both failed to sell.
 In 2012 the artwork Big Cave Story, 1972 achieved the artists sale record price of $216,000.
 Sotheby's had offered the work at a pre-sale estimate of $180,000-220,000 in its June Important Aboriginal Art sale.

 Since 2012 only one important work has been offered and it had appeared at auction on two previous occasions.The untitled 1972 work first appeared at Sotheby's in 1996 and sold for $36,800.
 It appeared again in 2000 and sold for $68,500.
-This appeared as the artist's 9th highest record at the beginning of 2016 but was relegated to 10th when Sotheby's handled it for a third time setting the artist's 5th highest record at $107,213.
+Sotheby's handled it for a third time breaking into the artist's top 5 results at $107,213.

 Regardless of this, Shorty's best works will continue to rise in value. due to the fact that there are so few of them.
 More satisfying results for the owners were the $32,300 increase in value over the purchase price in 1995 for a very pleasing and unique 40 x 33 cm 1972 board sold in Sotheby’s June 2000 auction (Lot 35), as well as the increase in value from $8,050 in 1999, to $21,600 for a 1980 work when sold at Sotheby’s in July 2006 (Lot 89).

-Clearly Shorty’s results in the secondary market are dominated by his 1972 works of which 18 of the 27 offered have sold.
+Clearly Shorty’s results in the secondary market are dominated by his 1972 works; 18 of the 27 offered have sold.
 Only one of the four 1973 paintings has found a new home with poor clearance rates also recorded for paintings produced in 1976 and 1977.
-Shorty's career clearance rate has hovered around 60% since 2008.
-Few, if any, paintings created after 1980 have appeared on the secondary market despite the artist death.
-Sotheby’s have achieved all ten of the artists highest results with Bonham's success in finally selling Children's Dreaming at $46,600 being the highest by any others.
-Lawson~Menzies best sale is the $31,200 achieved for a 1978 Tingari Men board sold against a pre-sale estimate of just $14,000-16,000 in their November 2006 sale.
+Few, if any, paintings created after 1980 have appeared on the secondary market despite the artist's passing.
+Sotheby’s have achieved all ten of the artists highest results

 Shorty Lungkada was one of the foundation artists of the Aboriginal art movement.
 His most emblematic early images with their powerful iconic content will continue to be both highly desirable works of art and Blue Chip investments which should grow in value over time.

 Fred Myers sensed the authority of Lungkarda and other elders during an incident in which a young man was held responsible for a car accident.
 The young man sat outside the circle of conferring elders, downcast and ostracised by his community; the gravity of the situation played out through time and distance.
 Slowly, he was drawn in and allowed to participate in the group’s painting activities that continued all the while alongside the discussions.
 'A passage had occurred,' writes Myers, 'he now knows who will look after him when he is in trouble' (2002: 71).
-The restoration of the social and spiritual fabric of the dislocated Pintupi, people became enmeshed with the new forms of art making.
-Painting allowed them to affirm their identity and pass on their Dreamings to the next generation even though they were hundreds of miles from their traditional sacred sites.
+The restoration of the social and spiritual fabric of the dislocated Pintupi people became enmeshed with the new forms of art-making.
+Painting allowed them to affirm their identity and pass on their Dreamings to the next generation even hundreds of miles away from their traditional sacred sites.
 Eventually, money earned from painting allowed them to return west to their homelands and set up the outstations of Kintore and then Kiwirrkura.
-Lungkarda was an assertive leader in the ‘outstation movement’ and continued painting from Kintore where he settled with his family in the early 1980’s.
+Lungkarda was an assertive leader in the ‘outstation movement’ and continued painting from Kintore, where he settled with his family in the early 1980s.

 Shorty Lungkarda’s work remains one of the foundation stones of the entire Western Desert art movement.
 Without the deep connection to the ancestral powers, reformulated and consolidated through his knowledge, determination, and intrinsic talent, contemporary Australian art would be very much the poorer.